1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 2003 - Present

-History of The 1942 Nickel
+History of the 1942 Nickel

 The Jefferson nickel entered production in 1938, replacing the Buffalo nickel with Felix Schlag’s design featuring Thomas Jefferson and Monticello.
-Just four years later, World War II forced a fundamental change to the coin’s composition.
+Schlag won his design in an open competition and the coin quickly became a workhorse of American commerce.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money

-Is You 1942 Nickel Rare?
+Is Your 1942 Nickel Rare?

 23